kailashnegi/Data-Analysis-in-Python-with-Pandas/README.md

 - How do I select pandas Series from a Data Frame
 - How do I rename columns in a pandas Data Frame
 - How do I remove columns from a pandas Data Frame
+- How do I filter rows of a pandas Data Frame by column value